fncbook/fnc/book/localapprox/B-splines.md

 %
 %So far we have treated the data $(t_k,y_k)$ supposing that $y$ is an explicit
 %function of an independent variable $x$.
 However, if we think of
-%$(x_k,y_k)$ as points in the plane, we know that many plane curves---for example,
+%$(x_k,y_k)$ as points in the plane, we know that many plane curves—for example,
-%circles---cannot be represented as graphs of any single-valued
+%circles—cannot be represented as graphs of any single-valued
 %function $y=f(x)$.
 It's more general to introduce an independent parameter
 %$t$ and treat both $x$ and $y$ as functions of $t$.
 In such cases, two independent interpolations with respect to $t$ can be used to represent an interpolating path.
 %